Biochemical diseases are genetic diseases that affect one of the biochemical processes in the human body.

 The group of biochemical diseases includes several hundreds of diseases.
 Most of them are rare (e.g., affecting 1 out of hundreds of thousand individuals) and others are more frequent (e.g. affecting 1 out of 1000 – 10,000 individuals).

-One of the most frequent biochemical diseases is Phenylketonuria which occurs in one out of 10,000 newborns.
+One of the most frequent biochemical disease is Phenylketonuria which occurs in one out of 10,000 newborns.
 Every year in BC, 2-3 children are born with PKU.
-PKU leads to severe mental retardation if untreated, but with early recognition of this disorder and early dietary treatment, this can completely be avoided.
+PKU leads to severe intellectual impairment if untreated, but with early recognition of this disorder and early dietary treatment, this can completely be avoided.
 This allows children with PKU to have a completely normal development.

 Biochemical diseases as a group are not recognizable by a common clinical trait or a common pattern of organ involvement.
 Depending on the particular defect, biochemical diseases may affect different organs and organ systems (liver, heart, kidney, muscle, brain and others) as single organs or as multi-organ disease.